-Your Board of Directors is proud to report another successful year for QBANK, continuing its mission to deliver exceptional personal service and financial wellbeing to those who protect and serve Queensland.
-Our success is evidenced by our Member satisfaction results, consistently ranking QBANK amongst the top banks in Australia.
+Your Board of Directors is proud of the determination and commitment of all those involved in QBANK's performance over the last 12 months.
+Despite an unusually challenging environment, QBANK continued its mission to deliver exceptional personal service and financial wellbeing to those who protect and serve Queensland.
+Our Member satisfaction results consistently rank QBANK amongst the top banks in Australia.